ieeesp2021sub/depcomm/README.md

 1. Log file path.
 2. POI.
 ### Command
-Execute the following command from the project home directory ``depcomm_python``:<br/>
+Execute the following command from the project home directory ``DEPCOMM``:<br/>

 	./core/Start "log-file-path" "poi"

-For example, to run depcomm on the unzipped example log file, first put the unzipped example log file into the folder ``input`` in the project home directory ``depcomm_python``, then execute the following command:
+For example, to run depcomm on the unzipped example log file, first put the unzipped example log file into the folder ``input`` in the project home directory ``DEPCOMM``, then execute the following command:

     ./core/Start "./input/leak_data.txt" "10.10.103.10:38772->159.226.251.11:25"